iurimb/Bee-Nest-Computer-Vision/README.md

 ![frame_386](https://github.com/user-attachments/assets/e94a531f-8d41-4363-a7d4-344fabd896ca)

 Because of these specificities, tracking and, most importantly, counting the number of bees that go in and out become a challenging task.
 Hence, I tried different techniques and filters.
-Mainly, I tried: 1) using a line to analyse if the detected bee crossed it from inside out (going out) or the inverse (going in); 2) comparing the first position of detection of each tracked bee to the last; 3) using two points as references and compare the first and last detections of a given bee (tracked) to those points to define if it's going in or out.
+The three methods available in "detect_count_and_track" are: 1) using lines and crossing lines as references; 2) comparing the first position of detection of each tracked bee to the last one; 3) using two points as references and compare the first and last detections of a given bee (tracked) to those points to define if it's going in or out.
 You'll find three source codes correspondently.

+Worth mentioning it was firstly considered solving this problem by modelling it as a classification problem, that'd have as input the cropped images of the last frames in which a tracked bee would appear.
+The idea behind it being the pose of the bee could indicate if it's going in or out.
+But the images cropped were too low resolution and this method, that was promising, had to be dropped.

 All methods had their value, but also their shortcomings due to the nature of the task.
-The methods using two points were or even just comparing first to last position were more effective.
-The line method was the most faulty one.
-For it to developed into a full fledged finished product, with the best accuracy possible, more treatment of the data would be required.
-Nonetheless, I believe and deem all of these developments as worthy, and that's why I uploaded the three of them, even though they are not perfect.
-The rocky path is the most valuable asset for learning.
+The methods using two points or even just comparing first to last position were more effective than a single line or two lines (as the code available).
+This project was merely experimental and is by no means a finished product.

-I've uploaded three short videos showing results.
+## Running the codes
+Codes are found in the "auxiliary_codes", "training_loop" and "detect_count_and_track" folders.

 **OBSERVATIONS**:
 **1)** I used a modified version of the annotator method in "LineZoneAnnotator" to display information on the videos.
 I uploaded my "Line_Zone" file together with the code.